Comox, British Columbia: Twentieth century

-During the Great War, Prohibition in Canada closed down the Lorne and Elk Hotels.
-Following the repeal of Prohibition in British Columbia in 1920, both hotels were quickly reopened.
+During the Great War, prohibition in Canada closed down the Lorne and Elk Hotels.
+Following the repeal of prohibition in British Columbia in 1921, both hotels were quickly reopened.
 That same year William Robb died, still the owner of unsold lots of as-yet undeveloped land, as the population of the tiny village still hovered around 200.
 A newcomer to the area, Sidney "Dusty" d'Esterre, had already bought up Joseph Rodello's old Elk Hotel, and he now put together a consortium of local businessmen to buy up Robb's property.
 Some was set aside for a new golf course, of which d'Esterre was a director, while the rest was sold off in lots.

-d'Esterre had been born in 1884 in Bermuda, and had family ties to the deBeers diamond and gold mines in South Africa.
+d'Esterre had been born in 1884 in Bermuda, and had family ties to the de Beers diamond and gold mines in South Africa.
 He became a local man of mystery—rumour had it that he had been a friend of the Crown Prince.
 Whenever ships of the Royal Navy visited the area, they always lowered their flags as they passed his house, a mark of respect accorded to him because—according to local rumour—d'Esterre had been involved in secret service activities during the Great War. d'Esterre sought to bring tourists to the area by advertising in Vancouver and Victoria newspapers, extolling the local abundance of "Tyee"—chinook salmon weighing more than 13.5 kg—and Comox quickly attracted affluent anglers and tourists.
 The Comox Golf Company was formed in 1922 and d'Esterre had an idea that began tourism in the area.
 He advertised Comox area tennis courts, golf, boating, swimming, hunting and fishing as well as a new dining room and electric lights which had the effect of adding Comox as a holiday destination spot.